bobfoster/peggen/README.md

 a tree, your Abstract Syntax Tree (AST).
 The first element in the array is the head of the tree.

 Node is the only "library code" you need.
-(It probably should be packaged separately, to minimize the footprint of your application, but I haven't gotten around to that.)
-It's actually a struct written in Java.
+It is packaged separately, in its own little peggen-node jar, to minimize the footprint of your application.
+Node is actually a struct written in Java.
 The part of the definition you care about is:

     public class Node {
 	  public String name;